alvarolop/ocp-on-aws/README.md

 That's all!
 Execute it now and you will see the magic!! 🪄

-Here, you can check the [official documentation](https://docs.openshift.com/container-platform/4.17/installing/installing_sno/install-sno-installing-sno.html#install-sno-monitoring-the-installation-manually_install-sno-installing-sno-with-the-assisted-installer) if you want to make further customizations.
+Here, you can check the [official documentation](https://docs.openshift.com/container-platform/4.18/installing/installing_sno/install-sno-installing-sno.html#install-sno-monitoring-the-installation-manually_install-sno-installing-sno-with-the-assisted-installer) if you want to make further customizations.

+> [!CAUTION]
+> `AWS Blank Open Environment` accounts have a default Service Quota of **Classic Load Balancers per Region = 20**.
+This means that you can only deploy this exercise for 15 users by default.
+Rise the Quota to 40 to ensure that you can at least deploy 20 clusters.
+For that, just follow these steps:
+> 1. Sign in to the AWS Management Console.
+> 2. Open the Service Quotas console.
+> 3. In the navigation pane, choose AWS services and select Elastic Load Balancing.
+> 4. Find the quota for `Application-` or `Classic Load Balancers per region` (e.g., 50 for Application Load Balancers per region) and request an increase.

 ## Multiple OCP clusters